rzh12/my-projects-collection/README.md

 ## Contact

-If you have any questions or would like to get in touch, please feel free to contact me.
+If you have any questions or would like to get in touch, please feel free to contact me via email at: [jrzhenhan@gmail.com](mailto:jrzhenhan@gmail.com).

 Thank you for visiting my projects collection!